-The 17 minutes Queen spent on stage at Wembley Stadium in July 1985 were 17 minutes which would both make rock history and transform the band for good.
+Queen's Live Aid performance in July 1985 may have clocked in at just 17 minutes, but they were 17 minutes which would both make rock history and transform the band for good.
 Though they'd enjoyed continued success with their platinum-selling 11th album The Works in 1984, as the mid-80s beckoned, frontman Freddie Mercury found himself disillusioned and searching for something new.

 “We were all forming a sort of a rut," Mercury said at the time.
 "I wanted to get out of this last 10 years of what we were doing.
 It was so routine.
 It was like, go to the studio, do an album, go out on the road, go round the world and flog it to death, and by the time you came back it was time to do another album.
 After a while itʼs like a painter… you know, you paint away, and then you stand back and look at it in perspective.
 Thatʼs exactly what we needed.
 We just needed to be away from each other, otherwise you just keep going in that routine and you donʼt even know if youʼre going down.”

-Kicking off with an abridged version of 1975 mega-hit Bohemian Rhapsody, Queen proceeded to tear through a medley of their best-loved hits: Radio Ga Ga gave way to Hammer To Fall, before Crazy Little Thing Called Love, We Will Rock You and a rousing We Are The Champions closed their set.
+Kicking off with an abridged version of 1975 mega-hit Bohemian Rhapsody, Queen's Live Aid setlist tore through a medley of their best-loved hits: Radio Ga Ga gave way to Hammer To Fall, before Crazy Little Thing Called Love, We Will Rock You and a rousing We Are The Champions closed their set.
 This was all before Mercury and guitarist Brian May stole the stage during the show's grand finale with their acoustic rendition of Is This The World We Created? – a moment on which Mercury later remarked: “It looks as if we wrote Is This the World We Created? for this event, but we didn’t, although it seems to fit the bill.”

 The performance helped transform them into a wonderfully camp, sleek and ubiquitous rock band, and the biggest British live act of the 80s.
 That their Live Aid performance provides the start and end point of recent biopic Bohemian Rhapsody further illustrates the pivotal moment the band's remaining members feel it played in defining their career.